BRICS ACADEMIC FORUM

 • Priyadarshi DASH (India), Associate Professor, Research and Information System for Developing Countries (RIS)

-• Yonghong TU (China), Dean of Yangtze River Economic Zone Research Institution, Renmin University of China
+• TU Yonghong (China), Dean of Yangtze River Economic Zone Research Institution, Renmin University of China

 • Ronney NCWADI (South Africa), Professor, Nelson Mandela University